mongodb/docs/source/release-notes/release-advisories/advisories-v4.2.rst

 Kubernetes
 ~~~~~~~~~~

-The containerization of |onprem| has been included as a beta release.
-This beta release is unsupported for production use.
-The Backup Daemon
-is not containerized.

 When you use the |k8s-op-short| and upgrade |onprem|, upgrade to
 |onprem| 4.2.1.
 If you must remain on 4.2.0, change to your Kubernetes
 |k8s-statefulset| to restart your MongoDB Agents and trigger a